jbirddog/blue/README.md

 ## Opcodes

-All opcodes are represented in hexdecimal.
+All opcodes are represented in hexdecimal and subject to change.

 | Opcode | Name | Stack Effect | Description |
 |----|----|----|